hummingbot/hummingbot/gateway/docs/testing.md

 This will produce a table with absolute numbers, percentages and line numbers that are not being tested.
 These are helpful for knowing where to increment tests.

+### Coverage areas

+When you run test coverage, you will see a table of information with the following
+concepts:

+function coverage: the percentage of declared functions that are tested (this ignores details of how much internal function code is run).

+branch coverage: percentage of decision conditions like loop, if/else, while that are called.

+statement coverage: the percentage of executable statements this includes function calls, assignment, branches that are called

+line coverage: the percentage of lines of declared code that are called.

+uncovered lines: the line numbers of code that is not called

 ## Jest: describe, it, before, after

 The main tools from Jest we use are `describe` and `it`.